-- The ingredients are potent, yet safe.
+- The ingredients are potent, yet safe and natural.

 - This form of Vitamin C helps prevent and treat UV-induced photodamage.
 Generally, Vitamin C is one of the most effective and safest ingredients for younger-looking, brighter skin.